vuestorefront/vue-storefront/doc/components/[temporary] core components API.md

 ### Hooks
 #### created
 Dispatches *'compare/load'* action that loads list of products to compare from localStorage into Vuex store.
 Also dispatches *'attribute/list'* action that loads all product attributes that have *is_user_defined* property set to true into Vuex store.

+## Home
+*In core page there's almost no functionality, everything is in theme component, which definetely needs be replaced to core.*
+### Props
+No props
+### Data
+No data
+### Methods
+No methods
+### Hooks
+#### beforeMount
+Clears Vuex store entries that define current category by dispatching *'category/reset'* action.
+If app is launching in demo mode, onboarding info modal pops up.

+## MyAccount

+### Props
+No props
+### Data
+`navigation` - an object that contains names of sections of MyAccount page and anchor links to them.
+`activeSection` - an object that defines which section of MyAccount page is currently active.
+`editMode` - a boolean prop that is propagated to its child components, it defines that any section can be switched to edit mode.
+When user presses *Edit* on any section, this prop becomes false so that other sections can not be edited at the same time before finishing editing the current section.
+### Methods
+`activateSection (sectionToActivate)` - this method is called whenever user presses *Edit* button on any section of MyAccount page.
+It sets corresponding key of *activeSection* prop to true.
+**Parameters**
+*sectionToActivate* - an optional parameter that defines which section needs be activated.
+If parameter is not passed then all sections will be deactivated.

+`notify (title)` - this is a temporary method that notifies user if he presses on a link of a section that is not yet implemented.
+### Hooks
+#### created
+Defines several event listeners to communicate with child components.
+**'myAccount.activateSection'** event listener activates a specific section.
+It's called from every child component.
+**'myAccount.updateUser'** event listener receives filled out data from child components and dispatches *'user/update'* action to update user profile.
+It's called from PersonalDetails and ShippingDetails child components.
+**'myAccount.changePassword'** event listener receives updated authentication data from PersonalDetails child component and dispatches *'user/changePassword'* action.
+**'myAccount.updatePreferences'** event listener receives user's updated newsletter subscription preferences from MyNewsletter child component and updates them by dispatching *'user/updatePreferences'* action.
+#### mounted
+Checks if there's a user token in localStorage.
+If not, redirects user to Home page.
+#### destroyed
+Removes all event listeners that were previously defined in *created* hook.

+## PageNotFound
+404 page
+### Props
+No props
+### Data
+No data
+### Methods
+No methods
+### Hooks
+#### asyncData
+Since the app is using SSR, this method prefetches and resolves the asyncronous data before rendering happens and saves it to Vuex store.
+Asyncronous data for PageNotFound page is a list of 8 random products that are called Bestsellers.